Dinosaur Beds

 The Dinosaur Beds is a geological formation in Malawi whose strata date back to the Early Cretaceous.
 The age of the deposit is poorly constrained, but is likely to date from the Barremian to Aptian.
-Dinosaurs, turtles and crocodyliomorphs remains are among the fossils that have been recovered from the formation.
+Dinosaurs, turtles and crocodylomorphs remains are among the fossils that have been recovered from the formation.
 It is correlated with the Galula Formation in Tanzania.
 It consists of two members, a lower unfossiliferous member consisting of deep red stained sandstones, and an upper fossiliferous member consisting of white sands and grey to red mudstones and siltstones.
 The upper member is 210 m thick in the vicinity of the CD-9 locality.